-6.2 Add new rule to question and all three answers
+6.2 Add new code to the question and all three answers

-Don't forget to delete your test objects!
+When Question Number > 3 Don't forget to delete your test objects!
+Set Invisibility percent 100

-- How would you change the quiz to have more more answers or be longer? - How could you change it to be a factual quiz-to change up whether the correct answer is A, B, or C? - Turn the quiz into a survey that keeps track of how lots of people have answered-use this data to make a histogram.
+- How would you change the quiz to have more answers or be longer? - How could you change it to be a factual quiz-to change up whether the correct answer is A, B, or C? - Turn the quiz into a survey that keeps track of how lots of people have answered-use this data to make a histogram.